 Once you receive an offer from a buyer, it must be submitted to your lender for approval.
 This review process can take several months as the lender evaluates whether accepting the short sale makes more financial sense than proceeding with foreclosure.
 Lenders analyze potential losses from both options before making their decision.

 Short sale advantages: You maintain some control over the selling process and timing.
-The credit damage is typically less severe than foreclosure—usually 50-150 points versus 200-300 points.
-You might qualify for a new mortgage in 2-4 years rather than waiting 7 years after foreclosure.
+The credit damage could be less severe than foreclosure.
+You might be able to qualify for a new mortgage in two to four years rather than waiting seven years after foreclosure.

-Short sale drawbacks: The process often takes 4-12 months with no guarantee your lender will approve offers.
-You may face tax consequences if the forgiven debt is considered taxable income.
+Short sale drawbacks: The process often takes up to a year with no guarantee your lender will approve offers.
+You may also face tax consequences if the forgiven debt is considered taxable income.
 Your lender must approve every aspect of the sale, including the final price and terms.

 What is foreclosure?

-Foreclosure strips away your control entirely.
-When you stop making mortgage payments, your lender can legally take your home through a court-supervised process that terminates your ownership rights.
+Foreclosure strips away your control over the process entirely.
+When you stop making mortgage payments, your lender can legally take ownership of your home through a court-supervised process that terminates your ownership rights.
 This legal process moves forward whether you participate or not.

 The timeline starts predictably.
 Miss three to six payments, and your lender files a notice of default.
 This formal document kicks off foreclosure proceedings and becomes part of public record.
 From here, the process splits into two paths depending on your state's laws.

-Judicial foreclosure requires court approval and happens in states like Florida and New York.
-Your lender must prove you defaulted, usually taking 6-12 months or longer.Â
+– Judicial foreclosure requires court approval and happens in states like Florida and New York.
+Your lender must prove you defaulted, usually taking six month to a year, or longer.Â

-Non-judicial foreclosure moves faster—often 3-4 months—because your mortgage contract includes a "power of sale" clause that lets lenders skip court entirely.
+– Non-judicial foreclosure moves faster, often within three to four months, because your mortgage contract includes a "power of sale" clause that lets lenders skip court entirely.

 Once foreclosure completes, you'll be evicted and the property gets sold at auction.
 The proceeds go toward your mortgage debt first.
 If the sale price falls short of what you owe, you might face a deficiency judgment for the remaining balance.

-Credit impact: Your credit score can drop 200-300 points immediately.
+- Credit impact: Your credit score could drop 200 to 300 points immediately.
 The foreclosure stays on your credit report for seven years, making new loans difficult to obtain.
 Many lenders won't approve mortgages, credit cards, or even rental applications during this period.

-Timeline varies by state: States with judicial foreclosure processes can take 1-3 years to complete.
-Non-judicial states often finish within 3-6 months.
+- Waiting: States with judicial foreclosure processes can take up to three years to complete.
+Non-judicial states often finish within three to six months.
 Some states like New York average 1,000+ days, while others like Texas complete foreclosures in under 100 days.

 As the homeowner, you have minimal options once foreclosure begins.
 You can reinstate the loan by paying all past-due amounts plus fees, or file bankruptcy to temporarily halt proceedings.
 Otherwise, the lender controls every aspect of the process.